mjpost/naacl15-handbook/README.md

-If you're reading this, it's likely because you've been asked to assemble the ACL 2014 handbook.
-Congratulations.
+If you're reading this, it's likely because you've been asked to assemble an *ACL handbook.
+Congratulations!

 You should start your preparation by clearing the entire week before the printed deadline --- really.
 The process of assembling the